 1. Changing your DNS settings

-Usually, your computer should automatically detect the DNS server of the network you are using.
-This is usually sufficient to prompt the automatic opening of a Public WiFi page.
+Typically, your computer should be able to automatically pick up the DNS server of any network that you are using.
+In most cases, this is usually enough to cause a Public WiFi page to automatically open up.

 However, a problem will arise if you alter your DNS settings.
-This is so, especially if you use a 3rd party DNS server.
-Therefore, if you have added any third-party DNS like OpenDNS or Google DNS, your computer may have difficulty opening the log-in page.
+This is so especially if you choose to use a 3rd party DNS server.
+Therefore, if you have added any third-party DNS like OpenDNS or Google DNS, your computer may have a hard time getting the log-in page to open.

 To fix this problem, all you have to do is to remove the third-party DNS servers.
-To get loaded, you may have to restart your WiFi for the log-in page.
+You may have to restart your WiFi for the log-in page to get loaded.

 2. Opening the default page of the router

-If you have checked your settings and found that you are not using an alternate DNS server, you should try accessing the page manually.
-An easy way to achieve this is by loading the router’s default page.
+If you have checked your settings and found that you are not using an alternate DNS server, then you should try to access the page manually.
+An easy way to achieve this is by loading the default page of the router.

-Start by typing http://localhost, 1.1.1.1, 127.1.1.1, or 192.168.1.1 into the address bar, then hit enter.
-This is sometimes enough to force the login screen to load.
+Start by typing http://localhost, 1.1.1.1, 127.1.1.1, or 192.168.1.1 into the address bar and then hit enter.
+This is sometimes enough to force the log-in screen to load.
 However, if that doesn’t work, typing the IP address of your computer in the address bar and then replacing the last digit with 1 should work.

 3. Going to a company’s official website

-In some cases, companies allow people to access their websites via their public WiFi without necessarily requiring them to log in.
-Therefore, if you use the WiFi of a company whose address you know, you should try to go to their official website.
+In some cases, companies allow people to access their website via their public WiFi without necessarily requiring them to log in.
+Therefore, if you are using the WiFi of a company whose address you know, you should try to go to their official website.
 Doing so will allow you to check if they provide a direct link to the WiFi log-in page, and if they do, clicking the link should be enough to force the page to load.

 4. Clearing your browser’s cache

 In such a case, clearing your cache will be enough to break the loop.
-And while this may prove to be inconvenient as far as your browsing experience is concerned, it is an effective fix for this problem.
+And while this may prove to inconvenience as far as your browsing experience is concerned, it is an effective fix for this problem.
 However, if you don’t want to clear your cache, you can be able to get the page to load by taking advantage of Incognito mode.
-To do so, open a new window in Incognito mode and then try to access a non-HTTPS website like example.com.
+To do so, simply open a new window in Incognito mode, and then try to access a non-HTTPS website like example.com.

-It is important to note that while these methods are the best at forcing a public WiFi login page to open, fixing this problem can be as easy as restarting your computer.
-Furthermore, avoiding the risks associated with public WiFi is usually as easy as taking advantage of the benefits of VPNs.
+It is important to note that while these methods are the best at forcing a public WiFi’s login page to open, fixing this problem can be as easy as restarting your computer.
+Furthermore, avoiding the risks that are associated with public WiFi is usually as easy as taking advantage of the benefits that VPNs offer.